juliaguida/oystercard/walkthroughs/rails.md

 Model View Controller (MVC) is an architectural pattern for dividing up responsibilities for serving a view, by having the presentation logic in a view, the business logic in a model and the two managed by a controller.
 Very often the presentation of the final view will involve the controller coordinating the merging of model data with a view template for display to a user.

-Rails uses the the MVC pattern, and let's start by installing that:
+Rails uses the MVC pattern, and let's start by installing that:

 ```sh
 gem install rails